 Here’s a super-simple Princess crown cake.
 Just bake a round cake.
 Then ,put sugar cones on top and inverted all around the edge to form the crown.
 You can then use frosting to attach little candies to decorate the crown cake.

 You can also easily transform a plain cupcake into a Princess birthday party treat!
 Just cut out small Princess images and tape or glue onto toothpicks.
 Once dry, you can put a toothpick with a Princess image in each cupcake or decorate a whole cake.
 If you’re going for cupcakes, you can take all of them and place them in a heart shape on the table.

-Another lovely dessert you can create before the party is to scoop strawberry or vanilla ice cream into cupcake holders, decorate a little Princess face (a small smile with thin licorice, red circles for cheeks, and two little candy eyes).
-You can then put them in the fridge and when it’s dessert time, take them out, put whip cream around the ice-cream ball for hair, and last but not least – an upside-down ice cream cone as a Princess hat!
+Another lovely dessert you can create before the party is to scoop strawberry or vanilla ice cream into cupcake holders.
+Decorate a little Princess face (a small smile with thin licorice, red circles for cheeks, and two little candy eyes).
+You can then put them in the fridge.
+When it’s dessert time, take them out, put whip cream around the ice-cream ball for hair.
+Last but not least – an upside-down ice cream cone as a Princess hat!

 Take a look at all the coolest homemade Princess Theme birthday cakes.